PlanQK/planqk-platform-docs/src/tutorials/tutorial-meter-external-service.md

     - Click "Create Web Service"
     - And your done your service should be up and running in a few minutes  🎉

-## Create the external service on PlanQK
+## Integrate as an External Service on the PlanQK Platform

-Once you have successfully deployed the service on the infrastructure of your choice, you can create the external service on the PlanQK Platform.
+Once you have successfully deployed the example service you can integrate it as an external service on the PlanQK Platform.
 To do so, follow these steps:

 1. Go to the [create service page](https://platform.planqk.de/services/new).